+This report aligns with the SLOS in the following way:
-COMPETENCY: (3) Visionary Leadership

-INDICATORS: b. promoting innovation and continuous improvement by building structures and developing strategies to support staff in professional collaboration.

-(6) School Authority Operations and Resources

-a. providing direction on fiscal and resource management in
+COMPETENCY: INDICATORS: (3) Visionary Leadership b. promoting innovation and continuous improvement by building structures and developing strategies to support staff in professional collaboration.
+COMPETENCY: INDICATORS: (6) School Authority Operations and Resources a. providing direction on fiscal and resource management in accordance with all statutory, regulatory and school authority requirements; b. ensuring effective alignment of the school authority's human resources to achieve the school authority's education plan; and e. establishing data-informed strategic planning and decision-making processes that are responsive to changing contexts.

-requirements;

-b. ensuring effective alignment of the school authority's human resources to achieve the school authority's education plan; and

-- 33(1) A board, as a partner in education, has the responsibility to - (i) ensure effective stewardship of the board's resources, - (j) recruit the superintendent and entrust the day-to-day management of the school division to the staff through the superintendent,
+(i) ensure effective stewardship of the board's resources,

+(j) recruit the superintendent and entrust the day-to-day management of the school division to the staff through the superintendent,